Fuzzy Classification Aggregation: Introduction

 Our work considers the problem where $m$ objects have to be classified into $p$ categories, $m\geq p\geq 2$, and the classifications, both by the individuals and the rule, indicate degrees of membership of the objects to each of the categories.
-Consider a scenario where a national government allocates equal funds to all regions, with the stipulation that the central government determines how the funds are distributed.
-For instance, funds might be allocated for security, education, and health, ensuring that each category, across the country, receives at least the amount provided by the government to each region.
+Two possible scenarios where this setting may arise, are the following.
+A national government has to allocate equal funds to all regions, to be used for different regional ministries (security, education, and health), with the central government providing some conditions on how the funds are distributed.
+It is natural to assume in this context, that the government sets a minimum amount of money that should be spent in each of the ministries, at least at a national level.
+Members of the government should decide on how the funds might be allocated for security, education, and health, ensuring that each category, across the country, receives at least the amount provided by the government to each region.
 As an illustration, one region could be tasked with allocating half of the funds to security, a quarter to education, and a quarter to health.
 Another scenario involves assigning individuals to various mandatory tasks with equal time requirements, where proportions dictate how each person's time is allocated.
-For instance, if tasks include laundry, lawn mowing, and grocery shopping, Bob might spend half of his time on laundry, a quarter on mowing the lawn, and the remaining quarter on grocery shopping.
+For example, if tasks include laundry, lawn mowing, and grocery shopping, Bob, one of the individuals assigned to do the tasks, might spend half of his time on laundry, a quarter on mowing the lawn, and the remaining quarter on grocery shopping.\footnote{These examples illustrate why the notion of ``degree of membership'' can be considered natural to use, instead of considering probabilities.
+For instance, in the tasks allocation example, it is better if we know that Bob will spend with certainty half of his time doing the laundry, rather than knowing that there is a $50\%$ chance of Bob leaving all the clothes dirty.}

 Fuzzy preferences, those that represent vagueness and uncertainty, are a useful tool that has been used in many aggregation problems.
 Noteworthy contributions include the work of \citet{DUTTA1987215}, who deals with exact choices under vague preferences, \citet{DUTTA198653} who investigate the structure of fuzzy aggregation rules determining fuzzy social orderings, and recent work by \citet{duddy2018some}, who prove the fuzzy counterpart of Weymark’s general oligarchy theorem \citep{weymark1984arrow}, and by \citet{raventos2020arrow}, who analyze \citeauthor{Arrow1951-ARRIVA}'s \citeyearpar{Arrow1951-ARRIVA} theorem in a fuzzy setting.